Collective phase description of oscillatory convection: Phase description of oscillatory Hele-Shaw convection

 Finally, we note that the form of Eq.~(\ref{eq:Theta_Kuramoto}) is the same as that of the phase equation which is derived from weakly coupled limit-cycle oscillators described by finite-dimensional dynamical systems (see Ref.~\cite{ref:kuramoto84}).
-That is, an oscillatory convection can be reduced to a phase oscillator, similarly to an ordinary limit-cycle oscillator.
+That is, a system of oscillatory convection can be reduced to a phase oscillator, similarly to an ordinary limit-cycle oscillator.